Category theory for scientists (Old version): Categories and Functors

-Suppose that we are only interested in preorders $(X,\leq)$ for which every pair of elements has a join.
+\begin{example}[The category of preorders with joins] Suppose that we are only interested in preorders $(X,\leq)$ for which every pair of elements has a join.
 We saw in Exercise \ref{exc:not all meets and joins} that not all preorders have this property.
 However we can create a category $\mcC$ in which every object does have this property.
 To begin we put $\Ob(\mcC)=\{(X,\leq)\in\Ob(\PrO)\| (X,\leq)\tn{ has all joins}\}.$ But what about morphisms?

 One option would be to put in no morphisms (other than identities), and to just consider this collection of objects as having no structure other than a set.